brainchaosapps/jenkinsPipelineTest/readme.md

 docker run --name testPetclinic spring-petclinic:3.0.0-SNAPSHOT
 ```

-The `run` command basically is `docker create` and `docker start`, which creates a container and then starts the image.
+The [run](https://docs.docker.com/engine/reference/commandline/run/) command basically is [docker create](https://docs.docker.com/engine/reference/commandline/create/) and [docker start](https://docs.docker.com/engine/reference/commandline/start/) combined, which creates a container and then starts the image.
 You can then access petclinic here: [http://localhost:8080/](http://localhost:8080/)

 If there is an already created container but stopped, you may restart it with